 Can you recycle corroded batteries?

 Corroded, leaky batteries require special attention but can be recycled.
 The U.S. The Department of Transportation requires special packaging and handling requirements for corroded, leaky batteries.
-Call2Recycle, our recycling partner, offers a service for the safe transportation of leaky batteries.
+You can contact our recycling partner, Raw Materials Co. to help with advice on how to handle.

 Defective and recalled batteries also require special handling and shipping requirements.
 Better Battery Company provides shipping services for batteries identified by the Consumer Product Safety Commission as defective and will replace such batteries at no cost.